Fear of Failure: What Does Failure Mean To You?By Dr. Margaret Paul

 On the other hand, even very smart people, who are dominated by their ego wounded selves, generally allow failure to derail them.
 Believing they ARE a failure if they fail, they become too afraid to make more effort.
 In addition, they often believe that success or failure is not dependent on effort, but on ability.
 When this is their belief, they often give up at the first sign of failure, fearing that, if their natural intelligence and ability is not leading to success, then there is no point in trying harder.

-Every successful person knows that effort, creativity, openness to learning, and perseverance are what create success, not necessarily high intelligence, talent, or ability.
-Every truly successful person is someone who has not allowed failure to stop him or her from forging ahead with passion and purpose.
+Many successful people know that effort, creativity, openness to learning, and perseverance are what create success, not necessarily high intelligence, talent, or ability.
+Most truly successful people have not allowed failure to stop them from forging ahead with passion and purpose.

 Send this article to a friend Print this article Bookmarked 6 time(s)